A look at the most practical method to organize and store things within your home. It’s much simpler than you might think!

--Put your bread right by the toaster instead of in the pantry.
+- Put your bread right by the toaster instead of in the pantry.
 Use a bread box or a drawer right below.

--If you do board games and puzzles in the dining room or kitchen, store them in your china cabinet or a cabinet or hutch near the kitchen table
+- If you do board games and puzzles in the dining room or kitchen, store them in your china cabinet or a cabinet or hutch near the kitchen table

-–Set up a baking corner in your kitchen so all your most frequently used ingredients are at your fingertips
+- Set up a baking corner in your kitchen so all your most frequently used ingredients are at your fingertips

--Use the top shelf of each bedroom’s closet to store the linens and towels that go in that room.
+- Use the top shelf of each bedroom’s closet to store the linens and towels that go in that room.

--Put your laundry hampers where you get undressed, not in the laundry room
+- Put your laundry hampers where you get undressed, not in the laundry room

--Give up on having your family use the coat closet if it’s not by the main door you use.
+- Give up on having your family use the coat closet if it’s not by the main door you use.
 Put some hooks up by that entrance and see if they can limit it to one coat at a time so it doesn’t look too bad.

 You will also have a few duplicates of items that are used in multiple spots.
+Such as:

-What if you buy things in bulk?
+What about storing things purchased in bulk?